browserstate/history.js/README.md

 ## Changelog

+- v1.5.0 - Unreleased
+	- Moved to UglifyJS instead of Google Closure
+	- Split HTML4 functionality from HTML5 functionality
+	- Installation details have changed (the filenames are different)

 - v1.4.1 - February 10 2011
 	- Added HTML History API Support for Safari 5 and Safari iOS 4.2.1